james19190/Audio_Transcription_Project/README.md

 # Transcription with AssemblyAI API - Java

-This project demonstrates how to use the AssemblyAI API for audio transcription in Java.
+This project demonstrates utilizes the AssemblyAI API for audio transcription in Java.
 AssemblyAI is an Automatic Speech Recognition (ASR) service that converts spoken language into written text.

 ## Prerequisites